Jewish Community Study Methodology

 The Jewish Community Study of New York: 2011 is based on 5,993 telephone interviews conducted between February 8, 2011, and July 10, 2011, with randomly selected Jewish households in New York City, Long Island, and Westchester.
 In keeping with best-practice standards in survey research, here we detail the methods used in the Jewish Community Study of New York: 2011.

-Overview of the research process, sampling design, and weighting and estimation process; sampling and survey response error; and assessment of the comparability of the 1991, 2002, and 2011 New York Jewish community studies.
-Detailed methodology report to be posted shortly.
+Detailed description of the research process, sampling design, and weighting and estimation process; sampling and survey response error; and assessment of the comparability of the 1991, 2002, and 2011 New York Jewish community studies.

 Screening Questions (PDF)